storybook-eol/storyshots/README.md

 # StoryShots

-This contents of this repo was moved to the [Storybook monorepo](https://github.com/storybooks/storybook/) and the package name has been changed.
+This contents of this repo was moved to the [Storybook monorepo](https://github.com/storybooks/storybook/) and the NPM package name has been changed.

 - The old name of the package was: **storyshots**
 - The new name of the package is: **@storybook/addon-storyshots**